This site was created at His request and is dedicated to His Teachings.

 Below, a few general purifying exercises of the pranayama type are described.

 Place images of two vessels, for example, barrels, under your feet.
 One of them is empty; the other is full of white liquid light.
-Touch this light with your foot-hose and pump it through the body-pump into the other barrel.
+Touch this light with your leg-hose and pump it through the body-pump into the other barrel.
 With each inhaling the pump chamber inside the body and the head is expanding, drawing the light from the full vessel through the leg.
 With each exhaling the chamber is contracting, the light pouring out through the other leg into the empty barrel.
 The light cleanses the whole body from inside.

 When the barrel with the light gets empty — fill it up again and overturn the content of the other barrel into an image of fire so that all dirt that has streamed out burns.
 Turn the body around over the barrels and repeat the exercise.